sleede/fab-manager/README.md

 <a name="general-guidelines"></a>
 ### General Guidelines

-1. Install RVM with the ruby version specified in the [.ruby-version file](.ruby-version).
+1. Install RVM, with the ruby version specified in the [.ruby-version file](.ruby-version).
    For more details about the process, please read the [official RVM documentation](http://rvm.io/rvm/install).
    If you're using ArchLinux, you may have to [read this](doc/archlinux_readme.md) before.

+2. Install NVM, withe the node.js version specified in the [.nvmrc file](.nvmrc).
+   For instructions about installing NVM, please refer to [the NVM readme](https://github.com/creationix/nvm#installation).

-2. Install Yarn, the front-end package manager.
+3. Install Yarn, the front-end package manager.
    Depending on your system, the installation process may differ, please read the [official Yarn documentation](https://yarnpkg.com/en/docs/install#debian-stable).

-3. Retrieve the project from Git
+4. Retrieve the project from Git

    ```bash
    git clone https://github.com/LaCasemate/fab-manager.git
    ```

-4. Install the software dependencies.
+5. Install the software dependencies.
    First install [PostgreSQL](#postgresql) and [ElasticSearch](#elasticsearch) as specified in their respective documentations.
    Then install the other dependencies:
    - For Ubuntu/Debian: